 Your vaccination record lists the names of the vaccinations which you’ve already had.
 Some vaccines protect against one disease, whereas others may protect against several.

 At the top left of the checklist you’ll see a search field called “Vaccine search”.
 Enter the name here exactly as it’s written on your vaccination record.
 The search results will show which diseases this vaccine protectsagainst.
 You can then tick the relevant diseases in your checklist.

 If you haven’t received any reminders, you aren’t due for any primary vaccinationsaccording to the Swiss vaccination schedule.
 Many vaccinations are administered in childhood, which means you’re already immunised against the relevantdiseases.
 Some vaccinations are even designed to offer lifelong immunity.
 This means you’re unlikely to receive many reminders once you reach adulthood.

 Yes.
 Tick the box in the checklist next to the age at which you received the vaccination.

 You’re receiving vaccination reminders as push notifications because you’ve activated the vaccination reminder function.
 You’ll find the setting in the overview of your digital vaccination pass.

-You’ve been sent a vaccination reminder because according to the Swiss vaccination schedule, people in your age group are designated for a primary vaccination.
-Please contact your doctor to arrange an appointment for this vaccination.
+You’ve been sent a vaccination reminder because according to the Swiss vaccination schedule, people in your age group are due a primary vaccination.
+Please contact your doctor to arrange an appointment for this vaccination if necessary.

 Sanitas merely provides the infrastructure for data storage.
-Your vaccination data will not be passed on to third parties or used for medical purposes or case assessment, and will not be made accessible to Sanitas employees.
+Your vaccination data is not passed on to third parties or used for medical purposes or case assessments, and it cannot be accessed by Sanitas employees.